EARnagram/lessons/sec2/your_first_rails_app/your-first-rails-app.md

 3. `$ subl .` to open our app in Sublime Text.

-4. Before we move on, let's spin up a rails server and cruise over to `localhost:3000` in our browser to make sure that everything has gone right so far.
+4. Before we move on, let's spin up a rails server by typing in `rails s` and cruise over to `localhost:3000` in our browser to make sure that everything has gone right so far.

+> You may end up getting an error due to a failure to find the database.
+Do not fear, just type in `rake db:create` into the terminal.
+All will be explained soon…

 #### Scaffold!?

 NEVER use scaffolds… except right now.

+Scaffolds are quickly generated code that allow you to CRUD a resource.
+They should be used as a teaching tool, or guidance, but developers can always sense a scaffold.

+__Do not use it in your projects.__

 `rails g scaffold pastry name type price:float`